panoschatzi04/menu-lesxhs-auth-linux-terminal-startup-reminder/README.md

 - Python 3.x
 - Pandas library
 - Datetime library
 - Your custom Menu-Lesxhs Excel file.
-This is mine:
+Mine is on the repo under the name `menu-lesxhs.xlsx`.

 By default the plugin is setup for my dietery preferances, but you can change the Excel File in your computer to match your tastes.